 Strength Middling Holdings A reliable means of contacting los Voladores, plus the first pick of prime Volador artifacts, goods, and technology for outfitting their stations.
 Detail The FRA is a pan-Rim interest group organized across a network of free stations far from the main transit corridors of the Rim.
 The FRA boasts a large "membership", though their numbers do not always equate to political, economic, or martial strength: the FRA's population is by far and away the most impoverished of any of the Rim's Enterprises, and rife with infighting on account of their "big station" philosophy of "anyone in, no one out."
 Contact Your contact is Undersecretary Natán Chamorro, a middleweight bureaucrat with an ear to the ground.
-While loyal to their Enterprise, they count you as a good friend, and will do what they can to help you, unless aiding you goes against the interests of the FRA.
+While level to their Enterprise, they count you as a good friend, and will do what they can to